galaxyproject/training-material/topics/admin/tutorials/monitoring/tutorial.md

 >
 {: .agenda}

-This tutorial explicitly assumes you are starting from a setup like what was created in the *Galaxy installation with Ansible* tutorial.
+This tutorial explicitly assumes you are starting with a setup like that created in the *Galaxy installation with Ansible* tutorial

 # Data Flow